OUTDOOR CLASSROOM

 We are open between 7:00 am and 6:00 pm, Monday through Friday.
 The school day is from 8:30 am to 3:30 pm, with Before Care from 7:00-8:30 am and Extended Day from 3:30-4:30 pm or Extended Day Plus from 3:30-6:00 pm.

 Yes.
 Tuition can be paid in-full or on a monthly basis.
-If you choose to pay on a monthly basis, we require you to purchase tuition insurance, which is 3% of the annual tuition and is paid with your first tuition payment.
+If parents choose to pay on a monthly basis, parents are required to purchase tuition insurance, which is 2.6% of the annual tuition, paid one time each year with each new contract, and is due with your first tuition payment in May.

 Yes.
-Our enrollment contracts cover an entire year, offering options for a traditional school year of 10 months or a year-round, 12-month option.
+Our enrollment contracts begin in August and end in May, with an option to add the summer months.
 If you are admitted after the beginning of a school year, your tuition is pro-rated based on when you enroll.
-There is a 3-week trial for students enrolled in our Lower School.

 Each new school year begins in August and closely follows the Arlington ISD school calendar.
 We offer enrollment throughout the school year on a space-available basis, with tuition being pro-rated for those who start later in the year.